school510587/BrlIMEHelper/readme.md

 #### Automatically enable braille keyboard simulation when NVDA starts
 If checked, braille keyboard simulation is enabled automatically when NVDA starts.

-#### The key shortcut to toggle IME alphanumeric/native mode
+#### The key shortcut to toggle IME alphanumeric/native input

 It determines the key command sent by the addon when the user presses dots 4, 5, and 6 along with the braille space.
 To keep the behavior consistent, the default is left shift.

-Note: Windows XP users, please configure the default language mode of 新注音 to native mode if you would like to use `[Ctrl]+[Space]` to switch between 美式鍵盤 and 新注音.
+Note: Windows XP users, please configure the default input mode of 新注音 to native input if you would like to use `[Ctrl]+[Space]` to switch between 美式鍵盤 and 新注音.

 #### Use the ASCII mode as the default on IME alphanumeric input